pandemic-patch/nth-covidathon/webapp/README.md

 ## TESTING CLONE 123

 The cloned repo is syncing just fine.

+# Updated Structure

+## Domain Driven Development (DDD):

+Folders are directly related to higher order data elements, for example Patient/ folder will contain all the views and all the acitons that a patient can take.

+## New Testing Scheme:

+Fairly simple testing using jest and enzyme, the best example is in the `App.test.js` so use that for reference.